LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 **Magnet Characterisation**

-The shimming process described describes how, after the field magnet has been set up, if the homogeneous magnetic flux densities are not sufficient, these can be adjusted manually by means of adjustments to the setup or, if the hardware allows it, by software.
+The shimming process mentioned describes how, after the field magnet has been set up, if the homogeneous magnetic flux densities are not sufficient, these can be adjusted manually by means of adjustments to the setup or, if the hardware allows it, by software.
 In addition, the causes that cause the inhomogeneity, the output permanent magnet, are also known.
 As a result, there is the possibility of using the shimming process or checking the permanent magnets used in advance before they are used in a Halbach configuration.